what is healthy dentistry?

-For decades, dentists have been using the same traditional techniques to fix cavities and broken down teeth, and they unfortunately are still being used today by the majority of dentists.
-These procedures often require extensive tooth removal, use metal materials in the mouth, and place foreign materials underneath the gum line.
+For decades, dentists have been using the same traditional techniques to fix cavities and broken down teeth, and they, unfortunately, are still being used today by the majority of dentists.
+These procedures often require extensive tooth removal, use of metal materials in the mouth, and place foreign materials underneath the gum line.

 Healthy Periodontium (Gums And Bone)

 The definition of a healthy mouth is the absence of disease.
 Unfortunately, over 75% of our population have some sort of oral infection and most people are not even aware of it.

 The most common, and potentially destructive, is Periodontal Disease.
 This is a chronic, bacterial infection that affects the gums and bone supporting the teeth, which if left untreated, can lead to tooth loss.
 It has also been linked to many health issues such as heart disease, stroke, low birth weights, respiratory problems, and many more.
 It is a chronic progressive disease that is incurable, just as is diabetes or high cholesterol.